visokio/omniscope-custom-blocks/Preparation/ExecuteCommand/README.md

 ## Execute command
-#### The block will execute the command as specified in the user option, and pass through the input data.
+#### The block will execute the command as specified by the user option, and pass through the input data.
 On Windows, use "cmd /c [your command]" to execute shell commands such as copy.
 Example: "cmd /c copy C:/Myfile.txt D:/Myfile.txt"